Viewing Article

 Ensure you are connected with a cable to the firewall (on a LAN switch) and make sure your PC is using DHCP.

-If you still can’t connect please raise a ticket: http://support.sharedband.com/
+If you still can’t connect please raise a technical support ticket at http://support.sharedband.com/